Zahra-Aliyeva/Excel-Data-analytics/README.md

 **2. Which product category generates the highest profit in each region?**
 Segment as filter, Category in Rows, Region in Columns, Sum of Profit in Values → **Technology** is the most profitable category in every region.

-**3. Which customer segment receives the highest average discount?**
+**3. How do sales and profit compare across different shipping modes?**
-Region as filter, Segment in Rows, Average of Discount in Values → **Consumer** and **Corporate** receive the highest average discount (0.16), **Home Office** slightly lower (0.15).
+I created a Pivot Table with Region as a Filter, Category in the Rows area, Ship Mode in the Columns area, and both Sum of Sales and Sum of Profit in the Values area.
+This analysis compares sales and profit across different shipping modes and product categories.
+The results show that Standard Class generated the highest sales and profit among the shipping modes.

-**4. How do sales and profit compare across different shipping modes?**
+**4. How have sales and profit changed across regions over the years?**
-Region as filter, Category in Rows, Ship Mode in Columns, Sum of Sales + Sum of Profit in Values → **Standard Class** generates the highest sales and profit across all categories.
+I created a Pivot Table by grouping Order Date by Year, adding Segment as a Filter, placing Year in the Rows area, Region in the Columns area, and both Sum of Sales and Sum of Profit in the Values area.
+This analysis shows how sales and profit changed across regions over time.
+The results show that 2026 had the highest overall sales ($745,567.53) and profit ($95,926.35), while sales and profit generally increased over the period.

-**5. How have sales and profit changed across regions over the years?**
+**5. 5.
+Which customer segment receives the highest average discount?**
-Order Date grouped by Year, Segment as filter, Years in Rows, Region in Columns, Sum of Sales + Sum of Profit in Values → Sales and profit generally trended upward, with **2026** the strongest year on record.
+I created a Pivot Table with Region as a Filter, Segment in the Rows area, and Average of Discount in the Values area.
+The results show that Consumer and Corporate received the highest average discount at 0.16, while Home Office received a slightly lower average discount of 0.15.

 ---